ishkanan/pytooth/README.md

 Existing user sessions will need to be restarted for the membership changes to take effect.

 ## Virtual Environment (Python 3)
 It is recommended practice to run Python applications in Python [Virtual Environments](https://virtualenv.pypa.io/en/stable).
-The pros and cons for doing so are aplenty on the internet, and are beyond the scope of this documentation.
 The installer assumes it is running in a virtual environment.
 System-level installation of the library is currently untested.

 ## Pytooth Library
 The final step is to install the library itself.
 This will differ based on the installation use case.
-The installer is based on Python [setuptools](https://setuptools.readthedocs.io/) however it is not currently listed on [PyPI](https://pypi.python.org/) so cannot be installed with **pip**.
+The installer is based on Python [setuptools](https://setuptools.readthedocs.io/) as it is not listed on [PyPI](https://pypi.python.org/) and cannot be installed with **pip**.
 The file `setup.py` in the root folder is the installer entry point.
-The installer builds and installs all source gzips located in the **packages/src** folder (**libsbc**).
-Some of the commands require root privileges so the installer will prompt for elevation.
+The installer builds and installs all source code located in the **packages/src** folder so some of the commands require root privileges and will prompt for elevation.

 ### Install: Integration into larger project
 For integration into a larger project, ensure that the project's deployment processes invoke the `setup.py` script with the **install** command, for example: